-Remember that kids develop their skills at different stages.
-If your child is testing you, remind yourself that he’s learning about asserting himself and setting his boundaries.
-When he’s being clingy, remember that he’s going through separation anxiety.
+Remember that they develop their skills at different stages.
+Not all kids learn to walk at the same time.
+When your child is being clingy, remember that she’s going through separation anxiety.

-And most importantly, tell yourself that all these skills are appropriate for his age.
-It’d be stranger if he didn’t test you or go through separation anxiety.
+And tell yourself that all these skills are appropriate for her age.
+It’d be stranger if she didn’t stumble as she learned to walk or go through separation anxiety.

-Should you truly be concerned, seek the advice of a professional, from his pediatrician to his teacher.
-This will either ease your worries or, should there be an issue, point you in the right direction to get it sorted out.
+Should you truly be concerned, seek the advice of a professional, from her pediatrician to her teacher.
+This can either ease your worries or, should there be an issue, point you in the right direction to get it sorted out.

 5. Show empathy

-Want to melt your child’s defenses and let her know that you understand how she feels?
+Want to melt your child’s defenses and let him know that you understand how he feels?
 Show empathy—even before you need to discipline.
 You can start a conversation off with, “I know you’re upset because we have to leave.”
-This reassures her that you’re on her side, even if you disagree with how she’s behaving.
+This reassures him that you’re on his side, even if you disagree with how he’s behaving.

-You’ll also have more patience and compassion when you put yourself in her shoes.
-You’re less likely to snap at her when you understand why she’s behaving the way she is.
+You’ll also have more patience and compassion when you put yourself in his shoes.
+You’re less likely to snap when you understand why he’s behaving the way he is.

 6. Praise effort

 To start, praise the effort, strategies, and progress she makes (“You tried hard during the game!”).
-This sends the message that things she can control—how often she practiced, studying for a test—helps her achieve her goals.
+This sends the message that things she can control—how often she practiced, that she studied for a test—help her achieve her goals.

 On the flip side, avoid praising her for supposedly innate traits that she can’t change (“You’re good at soccer!”).
 When she faces a challenge and finds it difficult, her sense of identity is threatened when she fails.
 Worse, she’ll feel like there’s nothing she can do to improve.

-Don’t forget to praise her for progress as well, and not just for the final outcome.
-Cheer her on for not giving up on a puzzle or for practicing longer to get better, not only on completing a puzzle or finally mastering a song.
+Don’t forget to praise her for progress as well and not just for the final outcome.
+Cheer her on for not giving up on a puzzle or for practicing longer to get better, and not only on completing the puzzle or finally mastering the song.

 7. Let your child struggle

-But intervening all the time only denies them the opportunity create their own solutions.
-When they’ve never had a chance to forget a library book or wash their own dishes, they have fewer and fewer chances in childhood to learn to do so.
+But intervening all the time denies them the opportunity to create their own solutions.
+When they’ve never had a chance to forget a library book or wash their own dishes, they have fewer chances in childhood to learn how to fix mistakes or be responsible.